Peruvian political crisis (2016–present): Anti-corruption initiative

+APRA sympathizers gathered after the suicide of Alan García.
+The compelling evidence and accusations against him revealed in the Odebrecht case forced him to take his own life.

-Following multiple corruption scandals facing the Peruvian government, on 28 July 2018, President Vizcarra called for a nationwide referendum to prohibit private funding for political campaigns, ban the reelection of lawmakers and to create a second legislative chamber.
+On 28 July 2018, following multiple corruption scandals facing the Peruvian government such as the Cuellos Blancos scandal, President Vizcarra called for a nationwide referendum to prohibit private funding for political campaigns, ban the reelection of lawmakers and to create a second legislative chamber.
 The Washington Post stated that "Vizcarra's decisive response to a graft scandal engulfing the highest tiers of the judiciary ... has some Peruvians talking of a once-in-a-lifetime opportunity to restore integrity to public life and revive citizens’ waning faith in democracy".
 Leftist lawmaker Marisa Glave, who was once a critic of Vizcarra, praised the move saying he had "connected with the people in a society that is both fed up with corruption but also deeply apolitical.
 It has put the Fujimoristas in check".
 Transparency International also praised the move, stating that "This is a very important opportunity, one that is unlike previous opportunities because, in part, the president appears genuinely committed".

 On 3 October, the Judicial Branch issued placement and arrest warrants against former President Alberto Fujimori.
 His lawyers had 5 days (from 4 October) to support an appeal.
 On 9 October, the appeal filed by his lawyers was rejected.
 Next, the judge ordered to locate him and capture him, an end of the sea re-entered in a prison.